Australian Senate

 The Senate is the upper house of the bicameral Parliament of Australia, the lower house being the House of Representatives.

-The composition and powers of the Senate are established in Chapter I of the Constitution of Australia.
-There are a total of 76 senators: 12 are elected from each of the six Australian states regardless of population and 2 from each of the two autonomous internal Australian territories (the Australian Capital Territory and the Northern Territory).
-Senators are popularly elected under the single transferable vote system of proportional representation.
+The powers, role and composition of the Senate are set out in Chapter I of the federal constitution as well as federal legislation and constitutional convention.
+There are a total of 76 senators: 12 are elected from each of the six Australian states, regardless of population, and 2 each representing the Australian Capital Territory (including the Jervis Bay Territory and Norfolk Island) and the Northern Territory (including the Australian Indian Ocean Territories).
+Senators are popularly elected under the single transferable vote system of proportional representation in state-wide and territory-wide districts.